UEFA Euro 1984 final

-The UEFA Euro 1984 Final was the final match of Euro 1984, the seventh European Football Championship, UEFA's top football competition for national teams.
-The match was played at Parc des Princes in Paris, France, on 27 June 1984 and was contested by France and Spain.
-France qualified for the finals as hosts of the tournament, and faced Denmark, Belgium and Yugoslavia in the group stage before a victory over Portugal in the semi-final saw them progress to their first European Championship final.
-Spain ended top of their qualifying group, which included a 12–1 win over Malta, and progressed to UEFA Euro 1984 Group 2.
-There they played Romania, Portugal and West Germany, before defeating Denmark in the semi-final on penalties.
+The UEFA Euro 1984 final was the final match of Euro 1984, the seventh European Championship, UEFA's top football competition for national teams.
+The match was played at Parc des Princes in Paris, France, on 27 June 1984, and was contested between hosts France and Spain.

+France automatically qualified for the finals as hosts of the tournament, and faced Denmark, Belgium and Yugoslavia in the group stage before a victory over Portugal in the semi-finals saw them progress to their first European Championship final.
+Spain ended top of their qualifying group, which included a 12–1 win over Malta, and progressed to Group 2.
+There they played Romania, Portugal and West Germany, before defeating Denmark in the semi-finals on penalties.

 The final was played in front of 47,368 spectators and was refereed by Vojtech Christov from Czechoslovakia.
-Both sides had chances to score but the first half ended goalless.

-In the 54th minute, Yvon Le Roux was booked for fouling Santillana.
-Three minutes later, France took the lead.
-The referee awarded a free kick after it appeared that Bernard Lacombe had been fouled on the edge of the Spain penalty area.
-Michel Platini's low shot curved around the wall, Spain's goalkeeper Luis Arconada fumbled it and ended up pushing it into his own net, to make it 1–0 to France.
-With five minutes of the match remaining, Le Roux tripped Manuel Sarabia and was sent off after being awarded a second yellow card, reducing France to ten players and becoming the first player ever to be dismissed in a European Championship final.
-Seconds into stoppage time, Jean Tigana's pass allowed Bruno Bellone to run through and chip the ball over Arconada as he ran off his line.
-The match ended moments later with France winning 2–0 to claim their first international football title.
+France won 2–0 to claim their first international football title.